worldbank/GISTEmbed/README.md

 The MTEB Benchmark results of the GIST embedding model, compared with the base model, suggest that the fine-tuning dataset has perturbed the model considerably, which resulted in significant improvements in certain tasks while adversely degrading performance in some.

 The retrieval performance for the TRECCOVID task is of note.
 The fine-tuning dataset does not contain significant knowledge about COVID, which could have caused the observed performance degradation.
-Further work is currently being undertaken to validate this hypothesis.
+We found some evidence, detailed in the paper, that thematic coverage of the fine-tuning data can affect downstream performance.

 # Usage